Morglod/tsargs/readme.md

 * ✔️ [Example of typed event emitter](https://github.com/Morglod/ts-event-emitter)
 * ✔️ Pick range of arguments to array type
 * ✔️ Pick any number of arguments to array type
-* ❌ Pick arguments to object
+* ❌ Pick arguments to object (not needed, use tuples instead)
+* ✔️ Replace return type
 * Specific argument's type replace
 * Remove arguments
-* ✔️ Replace return type

 [Write issue on github](https://github.com/Morglod/tsargs/issues) if you have any trouble with arguments in typescript